 Recurve – Major feature – Limb Re-curve

-A recurve bow has limbs that curve away from towards the archer at the ends.
+A recurve bow has limbs that curve towards the archer near to the riser but away from them at the ends or tip.

 That curve is known as re-curve and can store and provide more power to an arrow than a simple longbow of the same size could.

-A longbow is a standard bow shape that you’d made yourself from a stick.
+A longbow is a standard bow shape, like one that you’d make yourself from a stick and string.

 Compound – Major feature – ‘Let Off’